Jainism in North Karnataka: Jain architecture

 Jain Narayana temple located on the Pattadakal, was built in the Dravidian style by the Rashtrakutas of Manyakheta in 9th century.
-It consists of a mukhamantapa (main hall), a navaranga, shukanasa and garbhagriha.
-The principle deity of the temple is Lord Parshvanatha, the 23rd Tirthankara of Jainism.
+It consists of a mukhamandapa (main hall), a navaranga, shukanasa, and garbhagriha.
+The principle deity of the temple is Parshvanatha, the 23rd Tirthankara of Jainism.

 Badami cave temples were built in 7th century by Chalukya dynasty.
-It features detailed carvings of tirthankar Shri Mahaviraswami, Shri Parshvanatha, Shri Adinatha and kevali Bahubali, Indrabhuti Gautama etc. Idols of Yakshas, Yakshis, Padmavati are also present here.
+It features detailed carvings of the tirthankaras Mahavira, Parshvanatha, Adinatha, and Bahubali, and Indrabhuti Gautama.
+Idols of Yakshas, Yakshis, Padmavati are also present here.

 Brahma Jinalaya, Lakkundi was built during Western Chalukya rule in mid-11th century.
-The temple has single shrine connected to a closed hall via a vestibule that is connected to a mantapa.
-The temple has idol of Tirthankar Shri Mahaviraswami, God Brahma, Goddess Saraswati and Gajalakshmi.
+The temple has single shrine connected to a closed hall via a vestibule that is connected to a mandapa.
+The temple has idol of Mahavira, Brahma, Saraswati, and Gajalakshmi.

 Padmabbarasi basadi is the biggest Rashtrakuta temple in Karnataka.
 This temple was built during the period of Krishna III, by Padmabbarasi, the queen of Ganga Permadi Bhutayya in 950 AD.

 Navagraha Jain Temple at Varur near Hubli is one of the major pilgrimage.
-The temple features a 61 feet (18.6 m) tall monolithic idol of the Shri 1008 Bhagavan Parshvanatha and the smaller statues of the other 8 Jain Teerthankaras.
+The temple features a 61 feet (18.6 m) tall monolithic idol of Parshvanatha and the smaller statues of other eight tirthankaras.
 The statue stands on a 48-foot high pedestal making the total height 109 feet.
-The statue is the tallest statue of the Lord Parshvanatha.
+The statue is the tallest statue of the Parshvanatha.